natgo/wt-wiki-scraper/wikitext-transpiled/ground/M8%20LAC%20(China).md

 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->

-This vehicle's intended design leaves us with only 12.7 mm of armour at a 59° angle slope at the front hull, Side hull is only protected with 9.5 mm.
-And the strongest part being the gun mantlet with 25 mm added to 19.1 mm of turret armour.
+This vehicle's armor includes 12.7 mm at a 59° degree slope for the front hull, the side hull is only protected with 9.5 mm, with the strongest part being the gun mantlet, with a 25 mm gun mantlet added to 19.1 mm of turret armour.
 As a result this vehicle is only protected against rifle-calibre MG fire, with the sides easily penetrated by heavy MG fire.
-Although this may prove an advantage when fighting against shells with delayed fuse.
-The crew is very tight, so one AP shell at the center could knock out everyone inside, but notice that there is a huge gap between the driving compartment and the fighting compartment, meaning it will absorb plenty of shells and saving the player from being destroyed quickly.
-There are some rounds stored at the turret, and at the vehicle's floor, bringing less rounds eliminates the rounds stored in the turret.
+However, the thin armor may provide an advantage when fighting against shells with delayed fuse.
+The crew is very tight, so one AP shell in the center could knock out everyone inside, but notice that there is huge gap between the driving compartment and the fighting compartment, meaning the M8 LAC can absorb plenty of shells and prevent the player from being destroyed quickly.
+There are some rounds stored in the turret, and on the vehicle's floor, and bringing less rounds eliminates the rounds stored in the turret.
 Also keep in mind that it is an open top vehicle, making it vulnerable to artillery and aerial attacks.

 '''Armour type:'''

-* Rolled homogeneous armour (hull)
+* Rolled homogeneous armour (Hull)
-* Cast homogeneous armour (turret, gun mantlet)
+* Cast homogeneous armour (Turret, gun mantlet)
-* Structural steel (mudguard, storage boxes, gun breech)
+* Structural steel (Mudguard, storage boxes, gun breech)
-* Wheels (tires)
+* Wheels (Tires)

 {| class="wikitable"
 |-